DysregulatedImmuneProfile/DIP/README.md

 📈 Instead of discrete stages (DIP1-3), **cDIP provides a continuous immune dysregulation score ranging from 0 to 1**.

 ### ⚠️ Requirement
-- The cDIP function requires Python.
-Please install Python at https://www.python.org/downloads/.
+- The cDIP model runs a **Python** machine-learning model through the reticulate package.
+In most cases, the required Python environment will be **automatically** configured when the function is first used.
+If automatic setup is not possible (for example on restricted institutional systems), the function will provide instructions on how to install or link Python manually.
-- During the installation make sure you tick the box of 'Add Python to PATH' prior to pressing 'install now'
+- **Install instructions**: Please install Python at https://www.python.org/downloads/.
+During the installation make sure you tick the box of 'Add Python to PATH' prior to pressing 'install now'
-- If Python is already installed: In RStudio, go to Tools → Global Options → Python, click “Select…”, and choose any available Python interpreter from the list.
+- **Linking instructions** If Python is already installed: In RStudio, go to Tools → Global Options → Python, click “Select…”, and choose any available Python interpreter from the list.
 Apply the changes and restart RStudio if prompted to complete the linkage.

 #### 🧪 Input:
 - Same **3-biomarker input** as DIP_stage.